Wilfred Bion: Group dynamics—the "basic assumptions"

 Wilfred Bion's observations about the role of group processes in group dynamics are set out in Experiences in Groups and Other Papers, written in the 1940s but compiled and published in 1961, where he refers to recurrent emotional states of groups as 'basic assumptions'.
 Bion argues that in every group, two groups are actually present: the work group, and the basic assumption group.
 The work group is that aspect of group functioning which has to do with the primary task of the group—what the group has formed to accomplish; will "keep the group anchored to a sophisticated and rational level of behaviour".
 The basic assumption group describes the tacit underlying assumptions on which the behaviour of the group is based.
 Bion specifically identified three basic assumptions: dependency, fight–flight, and pairing.
 When a group adopts any one of these basic assumptions, it interferes with the task the group is attempting to accomplish.
 Bion believed that interpretation by the therapist of this aspect of group dynamics would, whilst being resisted, also result in potential insight regarding effective, co-operative group work.

-In dependency, the essential aim of the group is to attain security through, and have its members protected by, one individual.
-The basic assumption in this group culture seems to be that an external object exists whose function it is to provide security for the immature individual.
-The group members behave passively, and act as though the leader, by contrast, is omnipotent and omniscient.
-For example, the leader may pose a question only to be greeted with docile silence, as though he or she had not spoken at all.
-The leader may be idealized into a kind of god who can take care of his or her children, and some especially ambitious leaders may be susceptible to this role.
-Resentment at being dependent may eventually lead the group members to "take down" the leader, and then search for a new leader to repeat the process.